abalasu1/Cloud_Pak_Applications/microservices/cargotracker/monolith/Readme.md

 # Jakarta EE 8 Implementation utilizing Open Liberty
+# Credits: Based on code provided as part of Practical Domain Driven design book.

 This Chapter contains a complete DDD implementation of the Cargo Tracker application based on the Jakarta EE Platform utilizing the OpenLiberty (v19.0.0.9) implementation